zhaizhifen/MaxScale/Documentation/Getting-Started/How-to-Write-a-Module.md

 A filter module is declared by calling the MXS_DECLARE_MODULE macro with the value FILTER.
 The _filter.h_ header contains filter module definitions and the filter module object.
-All filter modules must provide an implementation of the FILTER_OBJECT and must pass it as the _object_ parameter of the MODULE_INFO structure.
+All filter modules must provide an implementation of the FILTER_OBJECT and must pass it as the _object_ parameter for the MXS_DECLARE_MODULE macro.
 All entry points in the interface must be defined.
 This structure contains the following entry points, in order:

 - `FILTER *(*createInstance)(char **options, FILTER_PARAMETER **parameters)`